 The Moderator will host an online presentation and discussion for the ecumenical charity Grasping the Nettle on Wednesday 20 January at 7.
 30 pm.
 The event, 'Neuroscience Meets the God of the Letter to the

 The Moderator has sent a letter to President Donald Trump and US officials seeking clemency for prisoner Lisa Marie Montgomery, whose execution is scheduled for 12 January.
 It is customary for American presidents leaving office

 The Church of Scotland General Assembly for 2021 will be held online for a second year.
 The annual event will begin on 22 May with commissioners and other attendees joining together remotely from across Scotland

-This Sunday (21 June), Christians across Scotland will once again join together in prayer at 7pm in response to the COVID-19 pandemic.
-As with previous weeks during lockdown and the phased easing of restrictions, 14
+This Sunday (10 January), as restrictions continue across Scotland, Christians across the country will join together in prayer at 7pm in response to the coronavirus pandemic.
+As with previous weeks during lockdown and the phased

 Each month throughout 2021, the Church of Scotland's new ‘Talking Ministry' series will share a personal story from those serving in Christian ministry in the widest sense, including those who have responded to the call

 It's been a year like no other, but despite the ongoing coronavirus pandemic, churches across Scotland and beyond have risen to the challenge of providing vital practical and spiritual support to the people in their

 After a "challenging" year in the life of the Kirk, Dave Kendall, the Church of Scotland's chief officer, looks back at 2020 and ahead to what's to come in 2021.
 This article first appeared in

 A stripped down Christmas is an opportunity to focus on the fact that it is the day when "Jesus moved into the neighbourhood", the Moderator of the General Assembly has said.
 Rt Rev Dr Martin